Chabachib/Spam-NoSpam-Detection-Using-BERT/README.md

 ### 4. Text Prediction
 The `predict_sentiment` function enables the model to make predictions on raw input text, determining whether it is classified as `"spam"` or `"ham"`.
 The function follows a structured process to ensure accurate predictions:

 - **<ins>Text Encoding:<ins>** The raw text input is tokenized using the same tokenizer used during model training.
 This step transforms the text into a numerical format that the model can process.
-The tokenizer generates input_ids and attention_mask with consistent padding and truncation to maintain the required input size.
+The tokenizer generates `input_ids` and `attention_mask` with consistent padding and truncation to maintain the required input size.

 - **<ins>Model Inference:<ins>** The encoded text is passed through the trained BERTClassifier, which processes the input and generates a set of logits (unnormalized probabilities) for each class.

-- **<ins>Class Mapping:<ins>** The predicted logits are converted to class indices using torch.max, and the class index is mapped to its corresponding label: "spam" for index 1 and "ham" for index 0.
+- **<ins>Class Mapping:<ins>** The predicted logits are converted to class indices using torch.max, and the class index is mapped to its corresponding label: `"spam"` for index `1` and `"ham"` for index `0`.

 ### 5. Parameters
 - `bert_model_name:` The pre-trained BERT model to use (bert-base-uncased).